-Candidates are reminded that they should arrive at the examination site 15 minutes in advance of their scheduled appointment time.
+Candidates are reminded that they should arrive at the examination center 30 minutes in advance of their scheduled appointment time.

 Candidates will not be permitted to enter the examination room unless proper identification as described above is presented.

-A BPS specialty certification examination samples the knowledge required to perform the tasks in each of the major areas of responsibility of the specialty as defined through a role delineation study.
+A BPS specialty certification examination samples the knowledge required to perform the tasks in each of the major areas of responsibility of the specialty as defined through a job analysis.
 The examination does not attempt to test knowledge at all levels or settings in the specialized practice area.
 Mastery of the knowledge and skills involved in the defined scope of specialized practice is necessary for board certification, regardless of the practice in which an applicant is currently involved.

-BPS specialty certification examinations are constructed according to test specifications derived from role delineation studies.
-BPS conducts these studies with qualified subject matter experts to establish the test specifications used to and construct examinations.
+BPS specialty certification examinations are constructed according to test specifications derived from job analyses.
+BPS conducts these job analyses with qualified subject matter experts to establish the test specifications used to and construct examinations.

 Before beginning the examination, candidates will be asked to read and sign a Statement of Confidentiality.
-This statement restricts candidates from sharing any information about the examination with other individuals, including discussions with any colleagues who might be planning to take the examination in the near future.
+This statement restricts candidates from sharing any information about the examination with other individuals, including discussions with any colleagues who might be planning to take the examination.

 Proctors are authorized by BPS and its examination administrator to maintain a secure and proper examination administration environment.

-Candidates will be allowed to leave the room during the test administration to use the restroom facilities if they follow the test site procedures.
+Candidates will be allowed to leave the testing room during the test administration to use the restroom facilities if they follow the test center procedures.
+Candidates are required to notify the Proctor and wait for the Proctor to respond before leaving for a scheduled or unscheduled break.
 If a candidate takes an unscheduled break outside of the optional break time (between Part 1 and Part 2 of the initial certification examination) or during a recertification examination, that time is deducted from their examination period.
 Candidates will be inspected for devices such as hand-held scanners, cameras, tape recorders, or other electronic equipment.
 Areas around the testing room (e.g., hallways, restrooms, telephone stalls) are monitored throughout the examination for security purposes.
 Be aware that you will be observed at all times while taking the examination.
 Observation may include direct observation by center staff, as well as video and audio recording of your examination session.

 Personnel authorized and trained by Prometric will proctor the examination.
 No other individuals are permitted in the room during the examination except for the candidates and persons authorized by BPS and/or the examination administrator.

-- This examination and the test questions contained herein are the exclusive property of BPS.
+- This examination and the test items contained herein are the exclusive property of BPS.

-- This examination and the questions contained herein are protected by copyright law.
+- This examination and the items contained herein are protected by copyright law.
 No part of this examination may be copied or reproduced in part or whole by any means whatsoever, including memorization.

 - The theft or attempted theft of any examination materials is punishable as a felony.